Lostky01/evToenTickets/README.md

 <i style="color: cyan;">Please mind reading the about first.</i>

 ### 🤨 Why are you still using PHP?
 <i style="color: red;"> PHP gets the job done.
 Plus, I'm transitioning to electrical engineering soon.
 Web development?
-Nuh uh, not my problem anymore.</i>
+This ain't my life no more.</i>

 ### 🤨 Why are you using a template?
 <i style="color: green;">Hell no, I'm not wasting my time crafting CSS from scratch.
 You want a pretty site or a hot mess?
 Time's ticking, and I'm not getting paid for this.
 Deal with it.</i>